17 Celebrities You Didn't Know Were Siblings

 Ariel Winter is best known for playing middle sister Alex Dunphy on the popular ABC sitcom Modern Family.
 But in real life, Winter is the youngest of three, with an older sister and an older brother.
-What fans might not realize, though, is that they might already know her brother: His name is Jimmy Workman, and he famously played Pugsly in The Addams Family and Addams Family Values in the '90s.
+What fans might not realize, though, is that they might already know her brother: His name is Jimmy Workman, and he played Pugsley in The Addams Family and Addams Family Values in the '90s.
 Winter's family dramas have been media fodder for years, and as People reports, she and her brother are currently estranged, ever since Workman sided with their mother when she denied Winter's abuse allegations.

 Zooey and Emily Deschanel

 Sure, their shared last name and piercing blue eyes have probably tipped a few people off, but you still may not have realized that Emily Deschanel and Zooey Deschanel are sisters.
 Emily is most famous for starring as the titular character on the Fox series Bones from 2005 through 2017, and Zooey is an actress, singer, and songwriter.
 She's best known for starring on the Fox comedy New Girl, in the 2009 movie 500 Days of Summer, and for being one half of the musical duo She & Him.